sawyerwatts/Checklists/README.md

 is modularity, etc
     - See [./app.md](./app.md) for more specific checks
     - See the relevant subpage in [./app/](./app/) based off granularity
+1. Try to ensure the operation can live for a decade without becoming too legacy.
 1. Ensure inlined docs and wiki are written
 1. How do devs easily establish correctness of the code and regression test the code?
 (Automated tests are usually the answer here).